wrapperband/Tame-Mossley-FloodRisk/README.md

 i.e. An increase in "Speed of floods" or "Run off" of 125%.

-i.e. Since the level of rainfall is currently normal to low, this increase in flood level speed can only be accounted for by a reduction of rainfall soak.
+i.e. Since the level of rainfall is currently normal to low, this increase in flood level speed can only be accounted for by a reduction of rainfall soak in the Tame flood plain and surrounding catchment area.

 note : This is a daily reading so, "real time" flood speeds may changing by an even greater amount.
 It is imperative to analyse the real time data for increase in flood angle against rainfall.